Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 > size: wide
 > ```
 >
 > Javanese card players, by Jean Demmeni (1866–1939).
-There are three players playing a fishing game, perhaps [Pèi](games/pei/pei.md) (there are probably too many cards in the centre for it to be {% gameref thothit %}).
+There are three players playing a fishing game, perhaps [Pèi](games/pei/pei.md); there are probably too many cards in the centre for it to be [<span lang="jv-Latn" class="noun">Thothit</span>](games/thothit/thothit.md).

-In Bali, the game is widely played and has “a large if not fanatical following”,[@TransitionalDemocracy p.
-170] despite gambling being illegal.
-Cards are readily available at many convenience stores.
+In Bali, the game is widely played and has “a large if not fanatical following”,[@TransitionalDemocracy 170] despite gambling being illegal.
+Cards are readily available at many roadside convenience stores.

 > [!figure]
 >